 Renault ZOE Electric

 Renault introduced the 100% electric ZOE in 2012, and it quickly became the benchmark for small and relatively affordable electric cars.
-With a quality interior and smart infotainment systems, the inside of a Renault ZOE is a nice place to sit.
-It’s also a simple car to drive, with a decent range and a smart, distinctive appearance.
+The latest version has a quality interior and smart infotainment systems, plus the inside of a Renault ZOE is a nice place to sit.
+It’s also a simple car to drive, with a great range and a smart, distinctive appearance.
 The ZOE could be the right electric car for Motability customers who do most of their driving in and around towns and cities.

 The BMW i3 joined the Motabiity Scheme in the summer of 2019 and it’s been a popular choice for Motability drivers ever since.
 It’s unashamedly high-end - you only need to look at the materials it's built from to appreciate that - and as a result it's much more exotic than a conventionally-powered rival with a premium badge.
 The BMW i3 is also fun to drive and fast when it needs to be.
 It’s practical as well, with large doors and a high driving position that many Motability customer will love.